“The Scriptures are clear.”

 As Common Ground establishes itself as a Christian community in the 21st century, we are working out what it means to follow Jesus and love God with all of our heart, soul, mind, and strength.
 We are allowing our experiences, our reason, our traditions, and the Christian Scriptures to be in dialogue with the whole community as we discern what this community is and will be.
 So if you’re reading this blog, I invite you to join us on this journey.
 Throughout January and February, you’ll be reading from various voices in our community as we start the new year off by thinking about what it means to be a progressive Christian community.
 We certainly don’t have all the answers--sometimes we have more questions than answers.
 The good news is that this is a dynamic community where together we are figuring it out.
 The invitation is open.
 Join us for this journey.
 And if you’re not already part of the Common Ground community, feel free to stop by and see what this looks like in action!

 Sarah is a Brooklyn-based music educator & musician who's always learning new instruments.
 Originally from Long Island, Sarah came to NYC to study at NYU, then Columbia.
 She's passionate about equity and access in education, especially arts education, and has worked for numerous non-profits who share this vision.
-Sarah's excited help shape a culture at CG for recovering Evangelicals & Christians that brings everyone to the table.
+Sarah's excited help shape communities that prioritize practices & culture that bring everyone to the table.